ray-project/ray/doc/source/rllib-models.rst

 In addition, if you set ``"model": {"use_lstm": true}``, then the model output will be further processed by a `LSTM cell <https://github.com/ray-project/ray/blob/master/python/ray/rllib/models/lstm.py>`__.
 More generally, RLlib supports the use of recurrent models for its algorithms (A3C, PG out of the box), and RNN support is built into its policy evaluation utilities.

 For preprocessors, RLlib tries to pick one of its built-in preprocessor based on the environment's observation space.
 Discrete observations are one-hot encoded, Atari observations downscaled, and Tuple observations flattened (there isn't native tuple support yet, but you can reshape the flattened observation in a custom model).
-Note that for Atari, DQN defaults to using the `DeepMind preprocessors <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/atari_wrappers.py>`__, which are also used by the OpenAI baselines library.
+Note that for Atari, RLlib defaults to using the `DeepMind preprocessors <https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/atari_wrappers.py>`__, which are also used by the OpenAI baselines library.

 Custom Models